-Currently, the authorities' efforts are concentrated on the sector's internal regulation and control in Mexico.
-Although there is no clear prohibition under the Regulations, it is reasonable to sustain that anyone placed in Mexican territory cannot participate in offshore gambling; that being said, there are no effective systems or means of control that may directly pursue such gaming activities, or products that exist beyond Mexican borders, specifically online gaming products.
+Currently, the regulatory authorities' efforts are concentrated on the sector's internal regulation and control in Mexico.
+There is no clear prohibition under the Regulations, therefore it is reasonable to maintain that anyone placed in Mexican territory can participate in offshore gambling; at the moment, there are no effective systems or means of control that may directly pursue such gaming activities, or products that exist beyond Mexican borders, specifically online gaming products.

 However, in order to promote, advertise through any means or publicise any lottery, draw, land-based casino in Mexican territory, or online gaming activities, it is necessary to comply with the specific provisions of the Regulations, and to display the Ministry of the Interior authorisation folio, otherwise such activities may not be publicised in any way whatsoever.

 The following are the governing gaming and lotteries laws: